-In older times people of different religious beliefs did not marry with the regularity that people of different faiths do in today’s world.
-When two spouses share the same religious beliefs then having a child is not a problem because that child will be raised in a cohesive religious environment.
-Now you and your spouse are left with the problem of directing your child’s religious upbringing as divorced parents.
+In older times, people of different religious beliefs did not marry with the regularity that other faiths do in today's world.
+When two spouses share the same religious beliefs, having a child is not a problem because that child will be raised in a cohesive spiritual environment.
+Now you and your spouse are left with the issue of directing your child's religious upbringing as divorced parents.

 Suppose for a moment that you and your spouse are each concerned with the other's religious practices and do not want the other to be able to encourage your child to participate in the other's faith traditions.

-How can a court make a decision like this if you and your spouse cannot come to an agreement on the subject before a trial?
-The Law Office of Bryan Fagan, PLLC would like to take an opportunity to discuss this topic in today’s blog post.
+How can a court decide this if you and your spouse cannot agree on the subject before a trial?
+The Law Office of Bryan Fagan, PLLC, would like to take an opportunity to discuss this topic in today's blog post.

 What is in the best interests of your child?

-After all- your child often times does not have a vote in matters that concern him or her, even ones as important as choosing a religious faith to practice.
-If you and your spouse cannot agree to allow one another to practice your individual faiths with your child then you are asking a judge to intervene.
-When you do so you leave yourself susceptible to having a judge make a decision that may go against you.
+After all, your child often does not have a vote in matters that concern them, even ones as important as choosing a religious faith to practice.
+If you and your spouse cannot agree to allow one another to practice your beliefs with your child, then you are asking a judge to intervene.
+When you do so, you leave yourself susceptible to having a judge make a decision that may go against you.

-That is the type of argument that you can expect to hear from your spouse in a trial situation if you all are not able to come together and settle these issues in mediation or in negotiation between your attorneys.
+That is the type of argument that you can expect to hear from your spouse in a trial situation if you all cannot come together and settle these issues in mediation or negotiation between your attorneys.

 How will a court in Texas view a case that involves child custody and religion?

-Has there been any actual or substantial harm done to your child as a result of the religious practices of your faith or that of your spouse?
-Have you encouraged your religious practices in spite of the harm suffered by your child?
-If you have done so the judge may rule that you are not able to continue practicing your faith with your child after the divorce.
+Has there been any actual or substantial harm done to your child due to the religious practices of your faith or that of your spouse?
+Have you encouraged your spiritual practices despite the damage suffered by your child?
+If you have done so, the judge may rule that you cannot continue practicing your faith with your child after the divorce.

 A court may take an even more conservative approach to this subject and employ a standard that details whether or not the practice of your faith has increased the risk of harm to your child in some way.

-Therefore, your spouse would not even have to present evidence that your child has been directly harmed by the practice of your faith.
-All that would be necessary is showing that there has been a risk of harm in the child’s life due to their practicing your religious traditions.
+Therefore, your spouse would not even have to present evidence that the practice of your faith has directly harmed your child.
+All that would be necessary is showing that there has been a risk of harm in the child's life due to practicing your religious traditions.

-Finally, a judge could rule that whichever parent is designated as the primary conservator of your child has the ability to select the religious faith of your child, if any is chosen at all.
+Finally, a judge could rule that whichever parent is designated as the primary conservator of your child can select the religious faith of your child, if any is chosen at all.

-More than likely a judge would allow both you and your spouse to exercise your own religious beliefs with your child when he or she is in your possession.
-Situations that involve harm to your child do not occur with any degree of regularity when practicing religion so there should be no impediment to the free exercise of religion with your child during your time with that child.
+More than likely, a judge would allow both you and your spouse to exercise your own religious beliefs with your child when they are in your possession.
+Situations that involve harm to your child do not occur with any degree of regularity when practicing religion, so there should be no impediment to the free exercise of faith with your child during your time with that child.

 An example of how standards of religious practice can be applied to your situation

-Consider for a moment the “risk of harm” standard that we outlined in the previous section.
-Suppose that you as the father of your child wanted to stop your ex-spouse from changing your child’s faith.
-Back when you and your spouse first married you all agreed to raise your child in Judaism- your faith and the faith of your side of the family.
+Consider for a moment the "risk of harm" standard that we outlined in the previous section.
+As the father of your child, Suppose that you wanted to stop your ex-spouse from changing your child's faith.
+Back when you and your spouse first married, you all agreed to raise your child in Judaism- your faith and the faith of your side of the family.

-Fast forward a number of years and you and your spouse are now getting a divorce.
-Now that your divorce is done and over with your ex-spouse has started taking your daughter to a Christian church when your daughter is with her.
-You are not in agreement with this decision by your ex-wife and you have gone to court and asked the judge to modify your Divorce Decree to give you the sole ability to determine the religious practices of your daughter.
+Fast forward several years, and you and your spouse are now getting a divorce.
+Now that your divorce is done and over with, your ex-spouse has started taking your daughter to a Christian church when your daughter is with her.
+You are not in agreement with this decision by your ex-wife, and you have gone to court and asked the judge to modify your Divorce Decree to give you the sole ability to determine the religious practices of your daughter.

 Work together with your spouse if at all possible

 If you can, work with your spouse to determine a middle ground (if any) in this situation.
-It is a difficult request to make for a judge to decide between the religion of one parent over the other parent’s.
+It is a complex request to make for a judge to decide between one parent's religion over the other parent's.

 Your right to practice your religious faith and your right to encourage your child to do the same is a big part of what makes us Americans.
-However, once you involve in the family law courts you sacrifice many of your rights in order to obtain decisions from judges on subjects like custody and conservatorship.
+However, once you involve in the family law courts, you sacrifice many of your rights to obtain decisions from judges on subjects like custody and conservatorship.

-One of the more important rights you can have is a parent is to be able to share your faith with your child.
+One of the more fundamental rights you can have as a parent is to share your faith with your child.
 In some circumstances, a divorce can complicate this.
-If you believe that you are in a position where your faith may be an issue in your divorce please do not hesitate to contact our office.
+If you believe that you are in a position where your faith may be an issue in your divorce, please do not hesitate to contact our office.

 Questions about religion and divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC believe in representing our clients to the fullest extent possible.
-If you find yourself with questions about this or any other subject in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations with licensed family law attorneys six days a week where we can answer your questions and address your concerns.
+The attorneys with the Law Office of Bryan Fagan, PLLC, believe in representing our clients to the fullest extent possible.
+If you find yourself with questions about this or any other subject in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We offer free of charge consultations with licensed family law attorneys six days a week to answer your questions and address your concerns.